tmonks/100-days-of-code/log.md

 ### Day 59: October 26, Saturday
 D59 #100DaysOfCode #freeCodeCamp
 Worked more on improving the distribution of logic between the components of my pomodoro timer.
 Learned about writing middleware.
 I'm a little concerned that I'm spending so much time on this one project, but I'm learning a lot and having fun! 😊

+### Day 60: October 27, Sunday
+D60 #100DaysOfCode #freeCodeCamp
+Refactored my pomodoro timer yesterday with custom middleware to handle the audio playback.
+It worked great and simplified the action creators.
+There's nothing like starting my day with coffee, good music, and a productive coding session ☕️ 😁